 Questions to Ask About Germs

-Sick kids and daycare may go hand in hand, but Berkowitz says there's plenty you can do to make sure your child-care center is doing its best to keep the cold virus and flu virus -- as well as assorted bacteria -- under control.
+Sick kids and daycare may go hand in hand, but there's plenty you can do to make sure your child-care center is doing its best to keep the cold virus and flu virus -- as well as assorted bacteria -- under control.
 Start by asking some of these questions.

 How often do employees wash hands?

-Daycare workers can't wash their hands enough, Berkowitz tells WebMD.
-He says the best centers should require employees to wash their hands as often as a doctor does -- in between touching every child.
+The ideal center should require employees to wash their hands as often as a doctor does -- in between touching every child.

 If your child-care center doesn't have a sink in every room, look for bottles of hand sanitizer.
 If employees have to leave the room to clean their hands, they may be less likely to do it.